Czech Language Courses

 Survival Czech (Introduction to the Czech Language)

-Survival Czech is taught during Orientation Week (included in the price of OW).
-It is an introductory course to the Czech language and it does not require any level of Czech.
+Survival Czech is taught during Orientation Week – you can participate in it if you buy the Orientation Week package.
+It is an introductory, play-based course to the Czech language and does not require any level of Czech.
 Survival Czech takes 6 hours and you will not get any credits (0 ECTS).

 - Attendance: optional, but recommended